yukikitayama/music/listening.md

   - Sérénade mélancolique in B-flat minor for violin and orchestra, Op.
 26
   - Romeo and Juliet
   - Symphony No. 6 in B minor, Op.
 74 (Pathétique)

+Section 19: Chromatic tones and incomplete neighbor tones

+- Antonín Dvořák (1841 – 1904)
+  - Serenade for Strings in E Major, Op.
+22
+  - Symphony No. 9 in E minor (the “New World Symphony”)